Defconbots/2015_Competition_Rules/README.md

 If you decide to use the wild card then you may attempt to hit any target and as soon as the laser hit message registers a hit will be counted, the target will continue to move at normal speed, and the target illumination will cycle normally.

-Each wild-card hit will count as **10 points** in your score.
+Each wild-card hit will add **10 points** to your score.

 ### Addressed Laser Hit Messages (aka Calling Your Shot)

 As an extra challenge competitors can choose to aim at specific targets by addressing them in their target hit message.
-If a target receives a hit that has a target number that matches its target number the hit will count as **15 points**.
+There are two possible outcomes from calling your shot:

+ 1. You call your shot and make the hit:
+   * The hit will add **15 points** to your score
+   * The train will **stop** for 5 seconds (TBD, how often do we let this happen?)
+ 2. You call your shot and hit the wrong target:
+   * The hit will **deduct** one(1) point from your score
+   * The train will speed up for 5 seconds

 ## How to win